 Not every star comes out with a black hole usually.
 An Indian scientist S. Chandrashekhar stated that only a star having 3 times more mass than our sun’s mass can become a black hole after its death and this value is known as the ‘Chandrashekhar Limit’.
 Every other star which couldn’t satisfy above value forms into another like ‘white dwarfs’, ‘stellar’, ‘pulsars’, ‘ neutron stars’ these all are vast subjects themselves to study.

 While collapsing into a black hole after a certain point collision stops and this is known as ‘freezing of the collision’ and that point is known as ‘Event Horizon’.
 It is nothing but a border which distinguishes a black hole and outside space.
 If someone crosses the event horizon then he/she can’t get out and every event happening inside it couldn’t be seen from outside; it is the end of the events.
-Another interesting thing is Time has no existence inside a black hole that makes it even more mysterious than before. our galaxy contains a supermassive black hole at its centre named ‘Sagittarius A‘ but don’t worry its far from our place.
+Another interesting thing is Time has no existence inside a black hole that makes it even more mysterious than before. our galaxy contains a super massive black hole at its center named ‘Sagittarius A‘ but don’t worry its far from our place.

 There are many theories about black hole that it could be the way to another dimension; or it could contain another universe there are many; but there is one fact once you get inside one, no one can help you to get out from it! so try not to fall into one and be curious!